gobektaha/my-favorite-games/README.md

 # My Favorite Games

-Bu proje, benim favori oyunlarımı listelediğim küçük bir React uygulamasıdır.
+This project is a small React application where I list my favorite games.
-Her oyun için piyasa fiyatı, açıklama ve görseller bulunuyor.
+Each game includes its market price, a short description, and images.
-Bu, benim ilk kişisel projelerimden biri. 🎮
+This is one of my first personal projects. 🎮

-## Özellikler
+## Features

-- Favori 4 oyunun listesi
+- List of 4 favorite games
-- Her oyun için:
+- For each game:
-  - Piyasa fiyatı
+  - Market price
-  - Kısa açıklama
+  - Short description
-  - Görsel
+  - Image
-- Basit ve temiz React yapısı
+- Simple and clean React structure

-## Teknolojiler
+## Technologies

 - React
 - CSS